 The premise behind the Generations Fund is that a strong Jewish identity is the key to ensuring an active and vibrant Jewish community in Montreal for generations to come.
 This endowment fund ensures that financial resources continue to be available for the bold and innovative programming necessary in Jewish day school education, camping, Israel experiences, Jewish learning, and outreach and engagement opportunities.

-Since the launch of the Generations Fund in 2012, we have raised close to $68 million to support ongoing and new initiatives that inspire and strengthen Jewish life in Montreal, as well as ensure qualitative excellence in every facet of Jewish engagement.
+Since the launch of the Generations Fund in 2012, we have raised over $80 million to support ongoing and new initiatives that inspire and strengthen Jewish life in Montreal, as well as ensure qualitative excellence in every facet of Jewish engagement.

 Jewish Day School

-- Over 330 of these children are also receiving an additional $1800 incentive grant as they enter either kindergarten or Secondary 1.
+- Over 430 of these children are also receiving an additional $1,800 incentive grant as they enter either Kindergarten or Secondary 1.